jqwik-team/jqwik/documentation/src/docs/include/additional-modules.md

 ### Web Module

-This modules artefact name is `jqwik-web`.
+This module's artefact name is `jqwik-web`.
 It's supposed to provide arbitraries, default generation and annotations for web related types.
 Currently only [email generation](#email-address-generation) is supported.